 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that lodging managers are expected to see little or no change in employment over the 2012-2022 decade (www.bls.gov).
-Only a growth of one percent is projected during that period.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment of lodging managers is expected to grow 8% over the 2014-2024 decade (www.bls.gov), which is average.
 Despite an increase in tourism and travel, lodging businesses are looking to cut expenses and streamline operations.
 As a result, you'll find that hotels are increasingly using only one manager per location.
-Your best chances for employment are with full-service hotels like casinos and resorts.
+However, larger casinos and resorts will generate more job opportunities.
 In addition, the BLS notes that bachelor's degree holders might find more opportunities.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: